Flags, phones and human chains: Islam's pilgrims seek the way on haj

 The most disciplined groups seen on Tuesday included parties of Asian pilgrims walking hand-in-hand to stay together and a line of African Muslims who each held a shoulder of the person in front.

-Other groups followed more experienced companions holding up sticks or coloured umbrellas, while all around were pilgrims talkling into disposable mobile phones they bought to contact friends or relatives in case they got lost.
+Other groups followed more experienced companions holding up sticks or colored umbrellas, while all around were pilgrims talking into disposable mobile phones they bought to contact friends or relatives in case they got lost.